 Here are some of my favorite “blank canvas” patio furnishings that will give you years of use and will also allow you to indulge your fashion sense and follow the ever-changing trends of color and design.
 Simply change out a cushion color, add a coat of paint or toss a few pillows and you will feel like you have a brand new set of outdoor furniture.

 1. The Harmony Deep Seating Collection by Veranda Classics is a timeless design that will serve you well for seasons to come.
 The Harmony has a beautiful crisscross motif that ends in beguiling curves.
 This furniture can be elegantly formal, or with the right colors and accessories, it can have a Latin flair or a Tuscan flavor.
 It can also be dressed to play to enhance a whimsical mood.
-The Harmony Deep Seating Collection has a matching dining set or choose something completely different to mix and match.
-One of my favorite tricks is to pair sling dining with cushion deep seating.

 3. Synthetic wicker, with its uv inhibitors and weatherproof construction, will last season after season.
 One option is the Cabo by North Cape.
 This all-weather wicker with its rich espresso finish is saved from being ultra-modern by the slight curve on the arm-rests.
 This gives you the option to make it part of a more traditional outdoor space or a contemporary setting.